-We follow into the core of this thesis, which is the chapter on computer art.
+We follow into the core of this thesis, which is Chapter 3 on computer art.
 This chapter, laden with illustrations and case studies, seeks to unravel the intricacies of unstable media and computer art compared to traditional forms.
-By examining practical differences, conceptual paradigm shifts, and illustrative examples, we embark on a journey that lays the groundwork for understanding the nuanced relationship between contemporary digital art practices, the institutional frameworks that seek to encapsulate them, and paradigm shifts accompanying the digitalisation of artistic creation.
+By examining practical differences, conceptual paradigm shifts, and illustrative examples, we lay the groundwork for understanding the nuanced relationship between contemporary digital art practices, the institutional frameworks that seek to encapsulate them, and paradigm shifts accompanying the digitalisation of artistic creation.

 Embedded within the exploration of unstable media is an inquiry into the digitalisation of life itself.
 The increasing interdependence between art and technology prompts a revaluation of our understanding of artistic objects and their place in an environment saturated with digital stimuli.
 We get inspiration from the film "Ghosts in the Shell" as we navigate the intricacies of identity, existence, and the transformative power of the digital realm.
 This will delve into the profound implications of the cyborg metaphor.
 Donna Haraway's proclamation that "we are all cyborgs" becomes a guiding principle, inviting reflection on the symbiotic relationship between humans and technology.
 This interconnectedness extends beyond mere tools and engenders a new perspective on artistic creation, where the boundaries between artist and medium blur into a collaborative dance.